Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

     Your changes take effect for your chosen users when they refresh their browser or log out and back in.

-## Moving asset categories and asset types into partitions
+## Organizing assets in partitions
-Once you have enabled partitions on your instance and created partitions, it's time to organize un-partitioned assets into the partitions, or move assets from one partition to another partition.
+Once you have enabled partitions on your instance and created partitions, it's time to organize the assets they'll contain.
+You can create new categories and types in the partition, move un-partitioned assets into the partitions, or move assets from one partition to another partition.

+**To add a new asset category into a partition:**
+1. In **Configuration > Service Manager > Assets > Manage Types**, from the Partitions dropdown, select the partition you want to work with.
+1. In the Asset Categories row, click **Add new category** (the plus sign).
+1. Give the category a name.
+1. (Optional) Enter a description.
+1. Click **Create**.

+You can now add new asset types in the category you have created.

+You can create asset categories and asset types with the same name in different partitions.
+You cannot, however, move categories or types to a different partition if there is already a category or type of the same name there.

 **To move an asset category into a partition:**
 1. In **Configuration > Service Manager > Assets > Manage Types**, click the category name.